liffiton/Gen-Ed/src/codehelp/docs/models.md

 # Large Language Models

-CodeHelp can use several different large language models to generate responses to queries.
-By default, the following models are available in CodeHelp:
+CodeHelp can use several different large language models to generate responses.
+By default, the following models are available in CodeHelp.
+(Costs and response times are estimated here for uses of the "Q&A" tool.
+The cost of tutor chats varies greatly based on chat length.)

 <!--
 April, 2025: